 EARLY WARNING REPORT ISSUED PURSUANT TO NI 62‐103

-On July 18, 2022, Silent Solutions Inc. (the "Acquiror") acquired an aggregate of 18,711,732 subordinate voting shares (the "Subordinate Voting Shares") of the Corporation by way of a private share transfer at a price of $0.40 per share.
-In connection with the transfer, they also acquired 502 multiple-voting shares (the "Multiple-Voting Shares") which are convertible into subordinate voting shares at a ratio of 1,000:1.
-Prior to the acquisition, the Acquiror held a total of 2,400,000 share purchase warrants of the Corporation which were also fully exercised into subordinate voting shares at a price of $0.10 per share (the "Warrants").
+On July 21, 2022, Stanko Projects Ltd. (the "Acquiror") acquired an aggregate of 13,522,066 subordinate voting shares (the "Subordinate Voting Shares") of the Corporation by way of a private share transfer at a price of $0.40 per share.
+In connection with the transfer, they also acquired 5,714 multiple-voting shares (the "Multiple-Voting Shares") which are convertible into subordinate voting shares at a ratio of 1,000:1.

-With the acquisition of the Subordinate Voting Shares and the exercise of the Warrants the Acquiror holds an aggregate of 21,111,732 Subordinate Voting Shares for 18.0% of the issued and outstanding Subordinate Voting Shares of the Corporation.
-Upon conversion all of the multiple voting shares issued and outstanding on behalf of the Corporation, the Acquiror would hold an aggregate of 21,613,651 for 12.82% of the issued and outstanding Subordinate Voting Shares on a fully converted basis.
+With the acquisition of the Subordinate Voting Shares the Acquiror holds an aggregate of 13,522,066 Subordinate Voting Shares for 11.5% of the issued and outstanding Subordinate Voting Shares of the Corporation.
+Upon conversion of all of the multiple voting shares issued and outstanding on behalf of the Corporation, the Acquiror would hold an aggregate of 19,236,066 for 11.58% of the issued and outstanding Subordinate Voting Shares on a fully converted basis.

 The Subordinate Voting Shares and Multiple Voting Shares were acquired for investment purposes only and not for the purpose of exercising control or direction over the Corporation.
 The Acquiror may, from time to time, increase or decrease its shareholding or continue to hold securities of the Corporation as it may determine appropriate in the normal course of investment activity.
 In the future, the Acquiror may, directly or indirectly, acquire additional securities of the Corporation or dispose of such securities subject to a number of factors, including, without limitation, general market and economic conditions and other investment and business opportunities available.